nicholas-tedesco/SMART-Dashboard/README.md

 ## Overview

 This dashboard was created to track the results of a clinical trial.
-Specific functions of the dashboard include:
+Specific functions include:

 - screening and enrollment: keep track of patient screening / enrollment counts, summarize exclusion reasons
 - treatment assignment: randomly assign patient to certain treatment plan + visualize current treatment distribution
 - assessment times: calculate assessment times relative to treatment start; alert user of upcoming assessment by highlighting cell in red
-- results: summarize key biomarkers (ex: C-reactive protein), treatment response stats by treatment class
+- results: summarize key biomarkers (ex: C-reactive protein), calculate treatment response stats by treatment class

 Other Notes:
 - all data included in this repo and within the screenshots is synthetic